meer3305/AI-Projects/README.md

-# CODSOFT
- It contains all the ai projects I made during the internship
+ It contains all the 3 ai projects I made during the internship